EdgarACarneiro/feup-cosn/README.md

     * DDD vs global business modelling
       * No single model for the entire business
       * The domain model __is private__ to the sub-domain and other sub-domains __do not have to agree__ with the model developed.
-> Must understand the difference between the two decompositions
 * __Notes__
   * A good design will scope out __one microservice to a single bounded context__
   * The SOA (Service Oriented Architecture) approach would model the enterprise as a whole